Cambridge-ICCS/cambridge-iccs.github.io/summerschool.md

 We will be closely monitoring the situation and following the guidelines of the UK government and [the procedures of the University of Cambridge](https://www.cam.ac.uk/coronavirus) at the time of the summer school.

-### Logistics

-The summer school will take place in Cambridge, UK (venue to be announced soon).

-Depending on demand, we may organise a block booking of accommodation at a college or nearby hotel.
-Otherwise, Cambridge is replete with good quality hotels and [most colleges also make their rooms available](https://www.universityrooms.com/en-GB/city/cambridge/home/?gclid=Cj0KCQjw-JyUBhCuARIsANUqQ_KO7BKHd9D9yhAt5q80cBarTw0ltRwbJ-GHXpl-zjx4eiIgEqdPeJQaAjzcEALw_wcB) which is an excellent way to soak up more of the Cambridge atmosphere.

-If you plan to attend in person, please indicate during the registration process which days you will need accommodation in Cambridge.